majasgeo/bolt/bollinger-bands-bot/README.md

-# Bollinger Bands Trading Bot
+# Universal Bollinger Bands Trading Bot

-A standalone trading bot application focused on the Bollinger Bands strategy with backtesting and optimization capabilities.
+A comprehensive trading bot application focused on the Bollinger Bands strategy with universal data support, backtesting, and multi-timeframe optimization capabilities.

 ## 🚀 Project Overview

-This repository contains a focused trading bot built with React, TypeScript, and advanced backtesting capabilities.
-The project is dedicated to the Bollinger Bands strategy, providing a clean and efficient interface for strategy testing and optimization.
+This repository contains a powerful and flexible trading bot built with React, TypeScript, and advanced backtesting capabilities.
+The project is dedicated to the Bollinger Bands strategy, providing a clean and efficient interface for strategy testing and optimization across any asset class and timeframe.

-## 📊 Features
+## 📊 Key Features

-- **Bollinger Bands Strategy**: Classic breakout strategy with customizable parameters
-- **Auto-Optimization**: Test thousands of parameter combinations to find the best settings
-- **Backtesting Engine**: Comprehensive backtesting with detailed metrics
+- **Universal CSV Support**: Import data from any asset class (crypto, stocks, forex, commodities)
+- **Flexible Data Handling**: Support for both OHLCV candle data and tick data (bid/ask/last)
+- **Any Timeframe**: Works with seconds, minutes, hours, days - any granularity
+- **Tick Data Aggregation**: Convert tick data to any timeframe candles
+- **Multi-Timeframe Optimization**: Find the optimal timeframe and parameters for your asset
+- **Comprehensive Backtesting**: Detailed metrics, trade logs, and performance analysis
 - **Visual Charts**: See entry/exit points on price charts
-- **CSV Import**: Support for various data formats and timeframes
-- **Multiple Timeframe Support**: Works with seconds, minutes, hours, and daily data
-- **Risk Management**: Built-in stop losses and position sizing
+- **Custom Column Mapping**: Map non-standard CSV headers to the required fields

 ## 🛠️ Technical Stack

 - **Frontend**: React 18 + TypeScript + Tailwind CSS
 - **Charts**: HTML5 Canvas for high-performance rendering
 - **Data Processing**: Papa Parse for CSV handling
+- **Date Handling**: date-fns for timestamp processing
 - **Icons**: Lucide React
 - **Build Tool**: Vite